antoinehabis/WSS-UIC/README.md

 python predict_and_create_heatmap_and_uncertainty_map.py --filename test_001 --uncertainty entropy
 ```

 This 2 codes generate a heatmap for a given slide.
 To select the slide you can change the ```filename``` parameter.
+If parameter uncertainty is not set this code create a heatmap.
 For the uncertainty heatmap you can select one of the 2  uncertainty metric available in uncerainty metrics:(arg = 'entropy or 'std'):

 1. ```compute_std```